green-coder/unity3d-ddp-client/README.md

 # Unity3D-DDP-Client

+Unity Scene Extension to test DdpAccount.cs in origional green-coder/unity3d-ddp-client repo.
+Works best with simulted device extension for Unity: Google Pixel XL
+ - you must run the example server seperatly on http://localhost:3000/ and manually connect to the example server by clicking the "Connect" button before attempting a login or logout.

 [A lightweight DDP client for Unity3D](https://github.com/green-coder/unity3d-ddp-client).
 In other words, a library for Unity3D to communicate in realtime with [Meteor](https://www.meteor.com) servers.

 I can be used for many things, like account registration, score board, match-making, chat, turn-based games, cooperative tools, etc ...